 Prime Mining Announces Financial Results

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-03, 2022 (GLOBE NEWSWIRE) -- Prime Mining Corp. (“Prime”, or the “Company”) (TSX.V: PRYM) (OTCQB: PRMNF) (Frankfurt: O4V3) is pleased to report its operating and financial results for the three-month period ending September 30, 2022.
+VANCOUVER, British Columbia, Nov.
+03, 2022 (GLOBE NEWSWIRE) -- Prime Mining Corp. ("Prime", or the "Company") (TSX.V: PRYM) PRMNF (Frankfurt: O4V3) is pleased to report its operating and financial results for the three-month period ending September 30, 2022.
 Unless otherwise stated, all amounts are presented in Canadian dollars.
-Prime is focused on the exploration and development of its wholly owned Los Reyes Gold-Silver Project in Sinaloa State, Mexico (“Los Reyes” or the “Project”).
+Prime is focused on the exploration and development of its wholly owned Los Reyes Gold-Silver Project in Sinaloa State, Mexico ("Los Reyes" or the "Project").

 Prime Chief Executive Officer Daniel Kunz commented, "Phase 2 exploration activities are nearing completion and we continue to make great progress across all three major areas of the project having now drilled over 96,000 metres.
 During the quarter, step out holes in the Central Zone had discoveries of both mill and heap leach grade mineralization that are expanding the potential resource with drilling continuing to intersect multiple veins down hole.
 Additional high grade drill results at Guadalupe have also expanded the mineralized envelope there by several hundred metres along strike and down dip.
 We look forward to receiving additional assays as they become available."